dtolnay/cargo-tally/README.md

 Options:
-    --graph TITLE     Display line graph using gnuplot, rather than dump csv --exclude REGEX   Ignore a dependency coming from any crates matching regex
+    --graph TITLE     Display line graph using gnuplot, rather than dump csv --relative        Display as a fraction of total crates, not absolute number --exclude REGEX   Ignore a dependency coming from any crates matching regex
 ```